 Draw the frequency polygon for the following data

-Mark the class interval along x – axis and frequency along y – axis.
+Mark the class interval along x-axis and frequencies along the y-axis.

 Let assume that class interval 0-10 with frequency zero and 90-100 with frequency zero.